mo-shahab/vershachi-unlearning/docs/research.md

 - So, in the context of this paper, "decremental update" essentially refers to a method of updating a machine learning model in a way that reduces or eliminates information related to a specific user, providing a way to forget or remove user-specific data from the model efficiently.
 - also mentions, that it is easier to delete the data from the databases but not from the model that has already been trained. which infers the complications that comes with handling the data in machine learning models.

+### An example for why just deleting the data from the dataset wont suffice in completely removing the data from a trained machine learning model

+- Imagine there's a dataset about book ratings, and one user (let's call them User 51881) has read books related to teenage suicide.
+This information is sensitive, and the user wants it removed from the database under privacy regulations like the "right-to-be-forgotten."

+- Now, the problem arises because there might be machine learning models, like a book recommendation system, that learned from the database before the user's records were deleted.
+For instance, the system might have a similarity matrix, showing how similar users are based on their reading history.

+- In this case, even if the sensitive data about User 51881 is deleted, the model can still make educated guesses about their deleted reading history.
+For example, the system might find other users highly similar to User 51881 and show that these similar users also liked books about teenage suicide.

+- So, despite the user's data being deleted, the model can still indirectly reveal their sensitive reading history by finding similarities with other users who liked similar books.
+This poses a potential privacy risk, showing that simply removing data from a database might not be enough, as machine learning models can still make connections and predictions based on previously learned patterns

+### Incremental model and decremental model:

+1. Incremental Model:
+  - Definition: Incremental models involve adding new data to the existing dataset, updating the model based on the additional information.<br>
+  - Example: If you have a recommendation system and a new user rates a book, the system incrementally updates its understanding to provide better recommendations for that user.

+2. Decremental Model:
+  - Definition: Decremental models, on the other hand, focus on removing data from the existing dataset, adjusting the model by forgetting or unlearning certain information.<br>
+  - Example: If a user requests their data to be removed from a recommendation system (for privacy reasons), the system should be able to decrementally update itself to forget that user's preferences.

+3. Tasks: ( these are the different tasks that this paper works on, have not done a deep analysis on these, just to give an idea )

+  - Item-Based Collaborative Filtering (Recommender Systems):
+    - Explanation: This is a type of recommendation system where items are recommended based on the preferences and behavior of users.
+    - Example: If User A and User B like similar books, and User A likes a new book, the system incrementally learns that User B might also like the new book.

+  - Ridge Regression (Regression):
+    - Explanation: Ridge Regression is a regression technique that prevents overfitting by adding a penalty term to the linear regression equation.
+    - Example: In a housing price prediction model, if new data about house prices is added, the system incrementally adjusts the regression model to maintain accuracy.

+  - k-Nearest Neighbors with Locality Sensitive Hashing (Classification):
+    - Explanation: k-Nearest Neighbors is a classification algorithm that classifies a data point based on the majority class of its neighbors.
+Locality Sensitive Hashing helps speed up the process.
+    - Example: In a spam email classifier, if new emails are added, the system incrementally updates its understanding of what features are indicative of spam or not.

+  - Multinomial Naive Bayes (Classification):
+    - Explanation: Multinomial Naive Bayes is a classification algorithm based on Bayes' theorem, particularly suitable for discrete data, such as text classification where the data can be represented as word counts in a document.
+    - Example: In a spam email classifier using Multinomial Naive Bayes, if new emails are added, the system incrementally adjusts its understanding of word frequencies associated with spam or non-spam emails.
+For example, if the word "free" appears frequently in new spam emails, the system incrementally updates its model to better recognize this pattern.

+### to conclude:
+- this paper gives a brief idea on how to deal with data with machine learning models, in this context it mostly falls in our field of research too. on the other hand the gist of the paper is totally different and mainly deals with something different.